chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     ζ ∈ P ↔ ζ ⋅ Σ' = inv(ζ ⋅ Σ')

+(TODO: explain)

+**Definition 3.1.3: Perfect Palindromes**

+Perfect Palindromes are defined as the set of Sentences **PP** that satisfy the following formula,

+    ζ ∈ PP ↔ ζ = inv(ζ)

+**Theorem 3.1.2** PP ⊂ K

+In natural language, this theorem can be stated as follows: Perfect Palindromes are a subset of the Invertible Sentences in a Corpus.

+(TODO: Need to prove this with the definition of invertible sentences)

+**Theorem 3.1.2**  PP ⊂ P

+(TODO: Need prove this.
+Need to prove that invertible sentences maintain their invertibility under sigma reductions in Theorem 3.1.1 first)

+**Definition 3.1.4: Imperfect Palindromes**

+Imperfect Palindromes are defined as the set of Sentences **IP** that satisfy the following formula,

+    ζ ∈ P - PP

+TODO: trim

 Focus on Essence: It distills the core property of palindromes – their symmetrical nature – by focusing on the sequence of characters without the distraction of spaces.
 Handles Perfect and Imperfect Palindromes: